-Press the Sync soft-key to toggle the Sync feature On/Off.
+Press the Sync button on the touchscreen to toggle the Sync feature On/Off.
 The Sync indicator is illuminated when this feature is enabled.
 Sync is used to synchronize the passenger temperature setting with the driver temperature setting.
 Changing the passenger temperature setting while in Sync will automatically exit this feature.